formatjs/formatjs/docs/Components.md

 **Note:** This component is provided for apps that have legacy external strings which contain HTML, but is not recommended, use [`<FormattedMessage>`](#formattedmessage) instead, if you can.

 This component uses the [`formatHTMLMessage`](API.md#formathtmlmessage) API and has the same props as `<FormattedMessage>`, but it will accept messages that contain HTML.
-In order to protect against XSS, all string `values` will be HTML-escaped and the resulting formatted message will be set via `dangerouslySetInnerHTML`.
-This means that `values` _cannot_ contain React element like `<FormattedMessage>` and this component will be less performant.
+The resulting formatted message will be set via `dangerouslySetInnerHTML`, thus input must be sanitized accordingly against XSS.

 ### Using React-Intl with React Native